MIT-PSFC/disruption-py/docs/usage/command_line.md

 		show_signature: false
         filters: ["!^_[^_]"]

+## `disruption_py evaluate` { .doc .doc-heading }

+The `disruption_py evaluate` command evaluates the accuracy of parameter methods in DisruptionPy.
+It runs all parameter methods with the all tag that are included in `disruption_py` by comparing values retrieved from MDSplus using DisruptionPy to ground truth values.

+When complete, the command prints a short report on the methods that have suceeded and failed.
+Success criteria is having more that 95% of results within 1% of the ground truth.

+!!! note

+	For some tokamaks, ground truth values were generated using MatLab.
+As MATLAB, uses different numeric gradient methods than numpy there will always be numeric differences between generated data and ground truth data.
+For this command, the numpy method `np.gradient` is replaced with the equivelant method from MATLAB to provide more insightful results.

 ## `disruption_py run generate_datasets` { .doc .doc-heading }
 The `disruption_py run generate_datasets` command provides a basic interface for using `disruption_py` from the command line.